diegojromerolopez/diegojromerolopez.github.io/content/en/post/2020-02-01-most-useful-skill-for-software-engineers.md

 ## What about maths?

 The mathematical knowledge for programming is limited if we remove the parts of Machine Learning and Algorithmical study.
-When I see *limited* i don't mean it's not important, but it's almost composed by concrete mathematicas and of course logic.
+When I see *limited* i don't mean it's not important, but it's almost composed by concrete mathematics and of course logic.

 Classical mathematics like Calculus, Algebra or Geometry are almost irrelevant in most modern-day programming scenarios (i.e CRUD-based).